Skip Navigation

 This group produces the school yearbook.
 Students take pictures, write copy and help to organize the book’s layout.

-Moderators: Mrs. Robinson and Mrs. Grove
+Moderators: Mrs. Georgas and Mrs. Grove

 As members of the multicultural club, we pledge to interact as individual parts of a unified body to take full advantage of our multicultural existence.
 We also pledge to be positive examples in our homes, schools, and neighborhoods.
 We believe that having knowledge of ourselves, being proud of who we are, and sharing this knowledge with our classmates will create a better school.

-Moderators: Dr. Miller & Mrs. Price
+Moderators: Dr. Miller and Mrs. Wyness

 The National Honor Society is a service organization for juniors and seniors.
 Members are selected based on their scholarship, service, character, and leadership.
 Members must maintain at least a 3.3 GPA and be active in school activities, service or religious organizations as well as school activities, showing leadership and character in the classroom.
 Some of our chapter activities include donating to food pantries, ringing bells for the Salvation Army, raising funds for the Franciscan Breast Care Center, and peer tutoring.
 Special Outings or Field Trips: National Honor Society members coordinate a tutoring program for Andrean students.
 Members choose additional individual and group projects each year.